Drugstore Cowboy: Plot

 Bob moves into a long-stay motel in Portland and gets a low-level manufacturing job.
 At the methadone clinic, he encounters an elderly, drug-addicted priest named Tom, whom Bob remembers from his days as an altar boy.
 Gentry pays a visit to the motel and says that Trousinski has been making threats against Bob, whom Gentry encourages staying sober.
 Bob later witnesses David bullying a young man who supposedly owes him money.
 Bob intervenes and lets the man escape, much to David's frustration.

 One night, Dianne arrives at the motel and reveals that she is now in a relationship with Rick, the group's new leader.
 Dianne asks Bob what happened on the road to make him change his life, and he answers that Nadine's death, the hex she put on them, and the possibility of serious prison time contributed to his decision.
 He reveals a deal he made with a higher power: if he could get Nadine's body out of the motel, past the cops, and into the ground, he would straighten out his life.
 Bob suggests Dianne stay the night with him, but she declines, and gives Bob a package of drugs before leaving.
 Bob gives the drugs to Tom (who rejects all of them except for a bottle of Dilaudid).
 Returning to his room, Bob is attacked by two masked figures, one of whom is David, who thinks he has drugs.
 Bob tells them that he is clean, but David does not believe this and shoots him.
 A neighbor phones for help, and Bob is loaded onto a stretcher.
-Asked who shot him, Bob tells Gentry it was "the hat."
+Asked who shot him, Bob tells Gentry it was "the hat".

-While riding in the ambulance, Bob concludes via a voice-over that he has "paid his debt to the hat" and so can resort to his former lifestyle without breaking his commitment.
-He is amused by the perceived irony of the police driving him to a hospital — "the fattest pharmacy in town."
+While riding in the ambulance, Bob concludes via a voice-over that he has "paid his debt to the hat" and so can return to his former lifestyle without breaking his commitment.
+He is amused by the perceived irony of the police driving him to a hospital — "the fattest pharmacy in town".